 Controlling how much I/O

 InnoDBperforms in the background.
-See Section 15.6.8, “Configuring the InnoDB Master Thread I/O Rate”.
+See Section 17.8.7, “Configuring InnoDB I/O Capacity”.
 You might scale back this setting if you observe periodic drops in performance.

 Controlling the algorithm that determines when

 InnoDBperforms certain types of background writes.
-See Section 188.8.131.52, “Configuring InnoDB Buffer Pool Flushing”.
-The algorithm works for some types of workloads but not others, so might turn off this setting if you observe periodic drops in performance.
+See Section 220.127.116.11, “Configuring Buffer Pool Flushing”.
+The algorithm works for some types of workloads but not others, so you might disable this feature if you observe periodic drops in performance.

 Preventing one-time operations such as table scans from interfering with the frequently accessed data stored in the